Cryptocurrencies are generally taxed in two ways: capital gains/losses and ordinary income.

 The following sections walk step-by-step through the process of entering crypto income into different sections within TurboTax.

+These instructions are based on TurboTax's public support guides.
 You can also check out expert advice from TurboTax here.

 Entering Crypto Interest Income into the 1099-INT Section in TurboTax